DrFriendless/favcombo/README.md

 # FavouritableCombo

-This is a combo box with favourites.
+This is a combo box with favourite items, for Angular 8.
 The user may select from a list of items.
 When the list is expanded, the user may click on items to mark them as favourites.
 The user may enter text to filter the list of items.